-- The microphone and aux+norm inputs 1 go to tilt eq 1. - Aux+norm inputs 2 and the oscillator go to tilt eq 2. - Both tilt egs go straight to the line output. - Both tilt eqs go to the amplifier level control. - If nothing is plugged into norm input 1 or 2, the send signal (e.g. the mix chosen with the send blend control) is instead presented to the inputs.
+- The microphone and aux+norm inputs 1 go to tilt eq 1. - Aux+norm inputs 2 and the oscillator go to tilt eq 2. - Both tilt eqs go straight to the line output. - Both tilt eqs go to the amplifier level control. - If nothing is plugged into norm input 1 or 2, the send signal (e.g. the mix chosen with the send blend control) is instead presented to the inputs.
 Feedback occurs. - The send blend control selects which of the tilt eqs goes to the send output. - The send level control sets the output level for the send jack (not the normalised feedback return). - The amplifier receives the signal from tilt eq 1 and 2 and sends to the speaker terminals (after a level control) - The line out is an unattenuated mix of tilt eq 1 and 2, it has no level control.

-A switch can reroute input 2 from eq2, to the frequency control of the oscillator.
+• A switch can reroute input 2 from eq2, to the frequency control of the oscillator.
+In the middle position, it goes both ways (and is somewhat affected by the pitch control).

-(as this diagram only shows the flow of the signal, the other controls for the oscillator aren't mentioned.
+As this diagram only shows the flow of the signal, the other controls for the oscillator aren't mentioned.
 In the drawing, an oval corresponds to a potentiometer, and arrows entering or leaving the large oval are connectors (jack or speaker terminals).